ioriayane/Hagoromo/web/content/docs/getting-started.en.md

 1. Press the button marked with a pencil (or `n` key).
 2. Please input your wonderful event (up to 300 charactors).
 3. Press the `POST` button.

+## Adjust scroll velocity

+The scrolling velocity of the columns may be too fast or too slow for your environment, but an adjustment function is provided.

+{{< figure src="../images/scroll_velocity.en.png" width="90%" >}}

+- If too fast: Adjust to the left
+- If too slow: Adjust to the right

+The default value is 2500.